Matesxs/FIT_IVS_Calculator_projekt/README.md

 all - make tests and run app
 run - run app
-doc - generate doxygen code documentation test - run tests on app test_with_coverage - run tests on app with test code coverage profile - start profiling program with input from console
+doc - generate doxygen code documentation clean - clean all files that will not be submitted test - run tests on app test_with_coverage - run tests on app with test code coverage profile - start profiling program with input from console